GHROTIC/TheRA-RGARC-Guide/README.md

 ###### ***Default login and password is:<br> Login: ark<br> Password: ark***

 ###### ***If your SSH client (for example Filezilla [recommended] ) asks you for a port, introduce "22".
 Now you can browse through the complete file system and transfer files at will.
-Backup your files before doing any changes this way, highly recommended, almost obligatory if you ask me. - (Credit to Foxtochop)***
+Backup your files before doing any changes this way, highly recommended, almost obligatory if you ask me. - (Credit to Foxtochop on Discord)***

 ### 10. My power button doesn't put the ARC into Sleep Mode and/or my Volume Buttons aren't working.
 What should I do?